dcharb78/UFRF/README.md

 ## Acknowledgments

-- Special thanks to all researchers and mathematicians whose work has contributed to the development of these concepts
+- Special thanks to all researchers and mathematicians whose work has contributed to the development of these concepts Especially @quantumtumbler on x.com
 - Appreciation to the LMFDB (L-functions and Modular Forms Database) for providing access to zeta zeros data